djaodjin/djaodjin-saas/docs/security.rst

 is to define a role a ``User`` has on an ``Organization`` (see :doc:`database schema <models>`).

-In most setups two roles are implemented: managers and contributors.
+A organization-agnostic manager role always exists and helps with bootstrapping the security policies.
+In most setups a second role, for example, a contributor role is implemented.
 Typically *manager* have full access to an Organization while *contributor* are restricted to read-only permissions.